 All staff and consultants are required to read the Code of Ethics as part of induction training.
 They are required to sign off their understanding of and be bound by the Code of Ethics.
-We completed the third round of modern slavery training in 2020 to new employees and consultants.
+We continued to provide annual modern slavery training in 2021 to all employees and consultants.

-All potential contractors are provided with a copy of the Code of Ethics as part of the bid package and we assess their position in relation to our requirements as part of the selection process.
+All potential contractors are provided with a copy of the Code of Ethics as part of the invitation to tender package and we assess their position in relation to our requirements as part of the selection process.
 We seek to ensure that contractors are aware of and comply with our policies and standards and where necessary, we work with them to raise their standards to meet our requirements.

-Our plans in 2021
+Our plans in 2022

-Cairn will continue to seek improvement in our management of human rights and modern slavery.
-This will include: continued promotion of expectations to all relevant operational project contractors; assessment of their position as part of contract evaluation; delivery of a revised risk-based integrated contractor audit programme; and review and improvement of our internal training plans.
+Capricorn will continue to seek improvement in our management of human rights and modern slavery.
+This will include continued promotion of expectations to all relevant operational project contractors; assessment of their position as part of contract evaluation; delivery of a revised risk-based integrated contractor audit programme; and review and improvement of our internal training plans.

-In 2021 we again anticipate a limited operational programme but project planning will ensure all relevant contracts will continue to contain our Code of Ethics, clauses relating to modern slavery and appropriate assessment of contractors will be made prior to award.
-Cairn will implement a review of the application of our procedures regarding modern slavery across key projects being planned in 2021.
+In 2022 we anticipate a higher level of operated activity with our planned drilling of the Diadem exploration prospect in the P2379 in the UK and with operated activities (including operated 3D seismic acquisition and drilling) commencing in Egypt.
+Project planning will ensure all relevant contracts will continue to contain our Code of Ethics and clauses relating to modern slavery and appropriate assessment of contractors will be made prior to award.
+Capricorn will implement a review of the application of our procedures regarding modern slavery across key projects being planned in 2022.